 A FAQs section including answers to all the commonly asked questions gives customers access to instant solutions without needing to contact customer support.
 It’s still important to display contact information clearly, though, so that customers can easily reach you if they can’t handle the issue themselves.

 Have you ever walked into a shopping mall and one of the staff recognized you, reached out and said, “Hi, John, we got a new style of the shirt you bought on your last visit, would you like to check it out?”

-No wonder Dale Carnegie Boston said, your name is the sweetest sound.
-Definitely, you’ll feel happy.
-A recent study has also shown that 94% of businesses agree that personalization is critical to their success, yet many eCommerce websites still send this type of emails:
+A study has shown that 94% of businesses agree that personalization is critical to their success, yet many ecommerce websites still send this type of emails:

 5. Forecast inventory need

-Forecasting inventory needs in advance helps you fulfill customer demands on time.
+Forecasting your inventory needs in advance helps fulfill customer demands on time.

-- Calculate Re-ordering point - How much to order and when to order.
+- Calculate your reordering point - how much to order and when.

-If you know you reorder point you can plan your purchases in advance and make sure that you have the right amount inventory on time.
+If you know you reorder point, you can plan your purchases in advance and make sure you have the right amount of inventory at the right time.

-Reorder Point = (Lead Time + Safety level Stock + Basic Stock) * Unit
+Reorder point = (Lead Time + Safety Level Stock + Basic Stock) * Unit Sales

-BASIC STOCK: The number of days’ worth of inventory you normally keep on hand.
+BASIC STOCK: The number of days’ worth of inventory you normally keep to hand.